EU doubles aid to drought-hit Papua New Guinea to tackle food, water shortages

 “Usually year-round they grow sweet potatoes for food, and they harvest from their gardens, but now they have lost everything,” said Bernard Jaspers Faijer, ECHO’s rapid response coordinator for the Asia-Pacific, who visited Papua New Guinea earlier this month.

-“In one distict there is a lack of food because they lost everything in their garden, and they’ve eaten their stores.”
+“In one district there is a lack of food because they lost everything in their garden, and they’ve eaten their stores.”

 In some places, people are forced to walk up to three hours to fetch water because their creeks and streams have dried up, Jaspers Faijer told the Thomson Reuters Foundation.